Taku-10/face-detector/PHOTO_CAPTURE_LOGIC.md

    - Converts the sampled frame to RGB for MediaPipe.
    - Rejects blurry frames before running expensive models.
 3. **Mode-specific detectors**
-   - Results in a list of candidate frames, each with a score and metadata used for overlays.
+   - Results in a list of candidate frames, each with a score, a **priority tier**, and metadata used for overlays.
 4. **Ranking & Export**
-   - Sorts candidates by score descending.
+   - Candidates are globally sorted by `(priority tier, score)` descending (higher tier wins; within a tier, higher score wins).
+   - The exporter enforces **at most one image per whole second**.
+For each integer-second bucket (e.g. `2` → [2.00 s, 2.99 s]), it keeps the best candidate in that bucket in priority/score order until `max_pictures` is reached.
    - Ensures we have at least `min_pictures`; otherwise the call returns `success=False` with a descriptive error.
-   - Saves the top `min(max_pictures, len(candidate_frames))` frames using the naming pattern `frame_<frame_idx>_t<seconds>.jpg`.
+   - Saves the selected frames using the naming pattern `frame_<frame_idx>_t<seconds>.jpg`.

 ---

 ## Mode Details

 ### Mode: `going`

-Focused on portrait-quality face shots:
+Focused on portrait-quality face shots, with explicit fallbacks:

-- Uses MediaPipe Face Detection (`model_selection=1`) plus Face Mesh for smile and frontal-orientation checks.
+- Uses MediaPipe Face Detection (`model_selection=1`) plus Face Mesh for:
+  - Frontal-orientation checks (face roughly looking at the camera).
+  - Smile detection.
+  - A lightweight eyes-open heuristic (based on an eye-aspect-ratio style metric).
-- Face must cover ≥ 6 % of the frame width and remain frontal; the pipeline discards side profiles.
+- Face must cover ≥ 6 % of the frame width to be considered.

-- Score = facial confidence (50 %), sharpness (30 %), plus a smile bonus (20 %).
-- The visualization window highlights smiles in green and lists frame time, sharpness, smile confidence, and aggregate score.
+For each sampled frame, the detector assigns a **priority tier** and a score:

+- **Tier 4 (best)**: Clear **face**, **frontal**, **smiling**, **eyes open**.
+- **Tier 3**: Clear **face**, **frontal** (eyes/smile may be neutral or low-confidence).
+- **Tier 2**: Clear **face**, but **not frontal** (side/angled profile) that still passes size checks.
+- **Tier 1 (fallback)**: **Person-only region** (coarse person blob from the frame) when no valid face candidate was available in that frame.
+This is used purely as a safety net so that we still capture “there is a rider here” frames even when the face models fail.

+Within a tier, the score emphasises:

+- Face detection confidence and sharpness (base).
+- Plus bonuses for **smile confidence** and **eyes-open confidence** when available.

+Because only one image is allowed per whole second, if multiple “going” candidates land in the same second, the exporter always prefers the **highest tier** first (e.g. Tier 4 over Tier 1), then the highest score within that tier.

 ### Mode: `coming`

 Captures riders approaching the camera while ignoring the guide standing at the launch platform:

 - Background subtractor (MOG2) isolates moving blobs.
 Candidates must cover ≥ 2 % of the frame.
 - The guide is filtered out using a configurable bottom-left “guide region”.
 We only keep detections whose bounding boxes are not fully inside that rectangle.
 Current defaults (also overridable per platform) are **40 %** of width and **80 %** of height.
 - Optionally looks for faces inside the contour; detections with a visible face get a score boost.
-- Score combines contour area, face bonus, and sharpness.
+- Score combines contour area, face bonus, and sharpness, and each accepted detection is tagged with:
+  - **Tier 2**: Person with at least one visible face outside the guide region.
+  - **Tier 1**: Person-only blob (no face, but still a valid moving rider outside the guide region).
+- The single-per-second rule still applies, so if several “coming” candidates collide in the same second bucket, Tier 2 wins over Tier 1, then higher score within the tier.
 - The overlay shows the guide region border, whether a candidate was rejected as “guide only”, and the current score.

 ### Mode: `group`

 Used for wide shots with multiple riders:

 - Runs both person detection (background subtraction) and face detection in parallel.
 - Counts people/faces and awards a bonus when both detectors agree (#people AND #faces > 0).
 - Faces only need to span ≥ 3 % of the frame to handle distant subjects.
 - Score = total count (main weight) + average face confidence + sharpness + agreement bonus.
-- Only candidate frames with a `total_count` ≥ 2 are considered valid.
+- A frame is only considered a **group** candidate if there are **2 or more people/faces in total**; a single person or a single face alone is never enough.
+- Each valid candidate is also assigned a **priority tier**:
+  - **Tier 3 (best)**: Combined detection of **2+ riders** where both face and person detectors fire (e.g. several people plus visible faces).
+  - **Tier 2**: **2+ faces** detected, but person blobs are weak or missing.
+  - **Tier 1**: **2+ people** detected from the person blobs, but no reliable faces.
+- As in other modes, when multiple group candidates fall within the same second, the exporter prefers higher tiers first, then higher scores inside the tier.

 ---